normandewantoro3/sentiment-analysis/README.md

 ## About this project

-The objective of this project is to utilize sentiment analysis machine learning methods to
+The objective of this project is to utilize sentiment analysis machine learning methods to produce robust trading signals.
+Then, we are going to backtest trading strategies using these trading signals.

 ## Contents

 ### wrangling.py

-- This file contains implementations related to the data wrangling process.
+This file contains implementations related to the data wrangling process.
-- In addition, can extract stock names from financ

 ### model.py

-- This file contains implementataion
+This file contains implementataion related for the fine-tuning of the BERT sentiment analyzer.

 ### sentiment.py

-- This file contains the implemention of sentiment analysis models to predict text tone.
+This file contains the implementation for sentiment analysis models to predict text tone.
-- There are two sentiment analysis methods implemented.

 ### portfolio_contuction.py

-- This file contains im
+This file contains the implementation for trading signal construction and portfolio backtesting.
--

 ### report.ipynb

-This file contains the final report of the project during
+This file contains the final report of the project.

-## Source Material

--
--
--
--
--
--